supaworks/field-guide/README.md

 # field-guide

-All kinds of examples and field tests using [SUPA](https://supa.works). 🧪
+> All kinds of examples and field tests using [SUPA](https://supa.works).
+Build GDPR-Compliant AI Apps. 🧪

 This repository houses cool stuff around AI and LLMs across multiple coding languages.
 All use cases leverage SUPA endpoints.